Xeonen/TurEV-DB/README.md

 * Resized spectrograms

 # Citations
-In event of using this resource, please do consider ciditing.
+In the event of using this resource, please do consider ciditing.

 ## BibTex
 @inproceedings{canpolat2020turkish,